openknowledgebe/open-education/api.md

 </div>

 #### Course <a id="Course"></a> ([example](./examples/#Course))
 Courses are representations of a course.
-Courses have a set of mandatory properties.
-Fields marked **in bold letters** are mandatory.

 <div class="table-wrapper" markdown="1">
 {:.doc-table4}